Kenwood Chef: Overview

-The Kenwood Major (sometimes incorrectly referred to as the "Chef Major"), a larger model of similar general appearance to the Chef models but with a 6-litre bowl of the same diameter but higher than the Chef's 4.6-litre bowl, has also been produced.
-The Kenwood Major has versions specially made for commercial use which include extra features as required by increased Health and Safety requirements, such as no-voltage dropout 'Start' and 'Stop' buttons in addition to the standard speed control/off dial, and a safety guard above the bowl.
-There also is a version which has a cook-and-stir function, that is called "Cooking Chef" but has the bowl size of a Major type machine.
+The Kenwood Major (sometimes incorrectly referred to as the "Chef Major"), a larger model of similar general appearance to the Chef models came with a 6-litre bowl of the same diameter but taller than the Chef's 4.6-litre bowl, was also produced.
+The Kenwood Major had special versions specially made for commercial use.These included extra features as required by increased Health and Safety requirements, such as no-voltage dropout 'Start' and 'Stop' buttons in addition to the standard speed control/off dial, and a safety guard above the bowl.
+There was also a version which had a cook-and-stir function, known as the "Cooking Chef" but had the bowl size of a Major type machine.

 Both the Chef and Major have four attachment points: